mykelalvis/FT/Traveller/WORKING/Book 1.md

 second).
 A magazine containing ten rounds is inserted into the underside of the carbine, ahead of the trigger guard, and one round is fired with each pull of the trigger.
 Replacement of empty magazines takes one combat round.
-Carbine ammu- nition is not interchangeable with any other type of ammunition.
+Carbine ammu-nition is not interchangeable with any other type of ammunition.
 In essence, a carbine is a short rifle, firing a cartridge of smaller, lighter caliber.
 A sling usually allows the carbine to be carried on the shoulder, out of the way.
 Length: 750mm.
 Weight, unloaded: 3000 grams (loaded magazine weighs 125